Drigor130tec/Integracion-de-Robotica-y-Sistemas-Inteligentes-Challenges-/Retos_Manchester_Robotics_IRySI-Week 5/README.txt

-Project adding the immplementation of the Puzzlebot as the real system allowing us to compare the position difference between a real and an ideal model.
+Project adding the implementation of the Puzzlebot as the real system allowing us to compare the position difference between a real and an ideal model.

 Code line for RVIZ simulation using only the ideal model: roslaunch localisation puzzlebot_rviz.launch